Skip to main content.

 Genetic information includes information about an individual's genetic tests and/or the genetic tests of an individual's family members, as well as information about the manifestation of a disease or disorder in an individual or their family members (i.e. family medical history).
 Family medical history is included in the definition of genetic information because it is often used to determine whether someone has an increased risk of getting a disease, disorder, or condition in the future.
 Genetic information also includes an individual's request for, or receipt of, genetic services, or the participation in clinical research that includes genetic services by the individual or a family member of the individual, and the genetic information of a fetus carried by an individual or by a pregnant woman who is a family member of the individual and the genetic information of any embryo legally held by the individual or family member using assisted reproductive technology.

-If you believe you have been subjected to genetic information discrimination or have witnessed genetic information discrimination, please contact the Office of Equal Opportunity & Academic Compliance at (913) 588-5964, or click here to file a complaint online.
+If you believe you have been subjected to genetic information discrimination or have witnessed genetic information discrimination, please contact the Office of Civil Rights and Title IX at civilrights@ku.edu, or click here to file a report online.

 Genetic Information Discrimination Law: